Closed-Loop Vision-Language Planning for Multi-Agent Coordination: Experiments

 \textbf{Skill Initialization} To evaluate the impact of our skill initialization, we analyze the performance of COMPASS using only the initialized skill library derived from expert demonstrations.
 The results in Table \ref{tab:initialized} demonstrate that skill initialization alone achieves non-trivial performance across different scenarios, particularly in symmetric matchups.
 Moreover, the gap between initialized skills and COMPASS underscores the necessity of incremental skill synthesis.
 A script example for skill initialization is in Appendix.

 \textbf{Communication} To demonstrate the critical role of communication, we evaluated COMPASS on Protoss 5v5 under the \textit{Extended Partial Observability} setting, using only local information without multi-hop propagation.
 The resulting win rate with GPT-4o-mini decreased to $0.06_{0.04}$, a significant drop from $0.57$ with full communication.
 This degradation occurs because the Extended Partial Observability setting restricts direct enemy visibility to the first agent that initially spots it.
 The VLMs generated control logic heavily relies on the presence of enemies in the local observation to determine engagement and targeting.
-Without communication relaying enemy positions, agents other than the discoverer cannot 'see' enemies known to teammates, even if within attack range.
-Consequently, their control logic frequently defaults to 'no enemy' behaviors, such as moving towards allies or executing random default actions, preventing effective target engagement and coordinated attacks, thus drastically reducing combat effectiveness and the overall win rate.
+Without communication relaying enemy positions, agents other than the discoverer cannot `see' enemies known to teammates, even if within attack range.
+Consequently, their control logic frequently defaults to `no enemy' behaviors, such as moving towards allies or executing random default actions, preventing effective target engagement and coordinated attacks, thus drastically reducing combat effectiveness and the overall win rate.
+We study the effect of a communication fault.
+As shown in the Table \ref{tab:comm_robustness}, the system degrades under moderate packet loss and suffers a drastic drop at >50\% loss.

+\textbf{VLM call frequency} We study the impact of VLM call frequency.
+As shown in the Table \ref{tab:vlm_freq}, at higher call frequencies, the performance remains similar but incurs greater cost, while lower frequencies fail to keep up with the dynamics of the battlefield.

 \textbf{Self Reflection} In order to show the effectiveness of self-reflection, we evaluate the performance of COMPASS w/o self-reflection on protoss 5 vs 5.
-Removing the module leads to a drop -10\% ($0.47_{0.04}$).
+Removing the module leads to a drop of 10\% ($0.47_{0.04}$).

-\textbf{Visual information} We tested visual information contribution by omitting the image inputs.
-Intuitively, this challenges the agents to rely solely on uni-modal textual information, potentially leading to a loss of spatial understanding.
-Empirical results show a 10\% drop in performance when visuals are omitted.
-Comparing the VLM outputs shows that without visual information, understanding map boundaries relies on interpreting textual cues (e.g., 'West (unavailable movement)'), which might be derived indirectly from action availability rather than direct observation.
-With visual input, the VLM can directly perceive these crucial spatial details like map boundaries from the image itself.
-This lack of spatial awareness can result in less informed tactical decisions regarding movement and positioning.
+\textbf{Visual information} We tested visual information contribution by omitting image inputs.
+This forces agents to rely solely on textual information, eliminating visual grounding for spatial understanding.
+Performance drops 10\% without visual input.
+Analysis of VLM outputs reveals that absent visual information, the VLM must infer map boundaries from textual cues such as `West (unavailable movement)' that encode action constraints rather than explicit spatial geometry.
+Visual input enables direct perception of these spatial details from the image.
+The resulting degradation in spatial awareness produces suboptimal tactical decisions for movement and positioning.